puzzlepeaches/Log4jHorizon/README.md

 * BLOG COMING SOON

+Code and README.md this time around are a little scatered.
+Updates coming!

 # Why?

 Proof of concepts for this vulnerability are scattered and have to be performed manually.
 This repository automates the exploitation process.
 See the blog post above for guidance on post-exploitation.